The shadow of fear was approaching Metro City. A man

 characters in a crossover game would be instead used in Capcom Fighting

-Evolution, released in 2004.
+Evolution, a 2D fighter released in 2004.
 One of the original characters slated to debut

-would later appear in Evolution and Street Fighter Alpha 3 Max.
+would later appear in Capcom Fighting Evolution in addition to Street Fighter Alpha 3 Max.

 the fact that All-Stars was set in Metro City really got my hopes

-up back in 2003.
-Plus, this game was basically turning into a mash-up of Street
+up back when it was announced.
+CFAS was basically turning into a mash-up of Street

 Fighter, Final Fight and Rival Schools... (which happen to be